 Normally, insulin is produced with a specific signal at one end that allows it to find the right destination inside the cell.
 Once this signal peptide is chopped off by an enzyme the insulin gets properly packaged, stored and primed to be released when blood glucose levels rise.

-In detailed studies in cells and in the test tube, Professor Withers and his team found that the reason behind the development of diabetes in mice was that Nnat plays a key role in the efficient removal of the signal peptide.
+In detailed studies in cells and in the test tube, the team found that the reason behind the development of diabetes in mice was that Nnat plays a key role in the efficient removal of the signal peptide.

 Within the study they also found that the levels of neuronatin inside pancreatic beta cells, were in turn regulated by the availability of glucose and nutrients.
 These findings suggest that Nnat is involved in properly matching insulin secretion to the levels of glucose in the blood and thus identified a new method of metabolic control.